 The fraction of solid wood (sawn wood and wood based panels) was calculated separately.
 The ratio between sawn wood and the entire logs was 0.48 (m3 under bark) on average during 2000-2009.
-The three other categories wood based panels, paper products and energy use were
+The three other

 (f) the reference level should be consistent with the objective of contributing to the conservation of biodiversity and the sustainable use of natural resources, as set out in the EU forest strategy, Member States' national forest policies, and the EU biodiversity strategy;